 A medium to large tree that prefers well-drained upland soils.
-The inner bark ranges from yellow to orange.
-Acorns are high in tannin, but will be used by wildlife when convenient or when no preferred food source is available.
+The inner bark (when cut with a knife) ranges from yellow to orange.
+Acorns may occasinally drop early, and are a valuable food source for wildlife, especially when they are the primary acorn in the area.

 Eastern US and extreme southern Canada